Health policy legislation on the move in Honolulu

 According to the Commerce, Consumer Protection, and Health Committee report:

 “Your Committee finds that a drug’s maximum allowable cost is the top limit that a pharmacy benefit manager will pay a pharmacy for multi-source generic drugs, while a maximum allowable cost list is a list of the maximum allowable reimbursement costs of multi-source generic drugs established by a pharmacy benefit manager.
 In general, no two maximum allowable cost lists are alike and will vary according to drug, pharmacy benefit manager, and health plan sponsor.
 However, the lack of transparency surrounding maximum allowable cost pricing has enabled pharmacy benefit managers to pay aggressively low reimbursements to pharmacies, while charging significantly higher amounts for the same drug to plan sponsors.
 Furthermore, because pharmacy benefit managers control the formularies for prices, like those through a maximum allowable cost list, a pharmacy benefit manager has the ability to create pricing uncertainty for pharmacies.”

 The committee found that independent pharmacies have seen drastic reductions in reimbursement from PBMs, and nearly all reimbursement appeals are denied.
-However even if SB 3104 is passed, it currently has an effective date of July 2050.

 The Medical Aid in Dying Bill passed its Second Reading earlier this month.